jaredboice/list-runner/README-npm.md

 interlink(cells);
 const foundCell1 = findForward(baseline, comparator);
 const foundCell2 = findBackward(baseline, comparator);
-const lastCellInLoop1 = runForward(baseline, callBack, callBackParams);
+// lastCellInLoop1 will be cell.type === SENTINEL if it loops to the edge of the stem (by not triggering a custom short-circuit condition) const lastCellInLoop1 = runForward(baseline, callBack, callBackParams);
 const lastCellInLoop2 = runBackward(baseline, callBack, callBackParams);
-// lastCellInLoop will be cell.type === SENTINEL if it loops to the edge of the stem (by not triggering a custom short-circuit condition) const totalCount1 = countForward(baseline);
+const totalCount1 = countForward(baseline);
 const totalCount2 = countBackward(baseline);